April 15, 2021

 So, how do you determine if enrolling in a high deductible Medicare supplement is a no brainer?
 A great value?

-Easy, when the annual cost of your full coverage Medicare supplement, the Plan N or the Plan G is close to or greater than the deductible.
+Easy, when the annual cost of a full coverage Medicare supplement, the Plan N or the Plan G is close to or greater than the annual deductible.

 If you live in an area of the country where supplement prices for a Plan N or a Plan G are expensive, I use $160 a month or more, then compare the premium of a full coverage Medicare supplement to the deductible, which is the maximum out-of-pocket of your high deductible supplement.

-If you don’t live in a high cost area, compare the difference in premium of a full coverage Medicare supplement vs. a high deductible supplement with the Medicare Part A deductible.
+If you do not live in a high cost area for Medicare supplements, I advise that you compare the difference in premium of a full coverage Medicare supplement vs. a high deductible supplement PLUS the Medicare Part A deductible.
 The amount you will have out of pocket with just a few days hospital stay.

 Let me explain:

-There are areas of this country where a Plan N is $200 a month.
+There are areas of this country where a Plan N is nearly $200 a month.
 That’s $2,400 a year whether you get sick or not.
-Think about it, the mandatory annual premiums for a Plan N or a Plan G in some areas of the country are equal to or greater than your maximum out-of-pocket with a high deductible plan.
+Think about it, the mandatory annual premiums for a Plan N or a Plan G in some areas of the country is equal to or greater than the maximum out-of-pocket with a high deductible plan.
 Most people don’t reach that maximum out of pocket but a few years in their lifetime.
-Why not spend $50 a month plus or minus in premiums and then only $2,400 in a worst-case unusual year where you have a lot of health issues.
+Why not spend $50 a month plus or minus in premiums and then only $2,400 in a worst-case unusual year where you have a lot of health issues?

-If this is a little confusing by the way, I have an entire video on the high deductible Medicare supplement plans linked above and below.
+If this is a little confusing by the way, I have an entire video on the high deductible Medicare supplement plans linked here.

-Another way to look at it is this.
-If you live in an area where the annual cost of your full coverage Medicare supplement is close to the annual deductible of a high deductible Medicare supplement, you should consider the high deductible plan.
+My advice is this; if you live in an area where the annual cost of your full coverage Medicare supplement is close to the annual deductible of a high deductible Medicare supplement, you should consider the high deductible plan.
 At least look at it.

 Now, there are a lot of places in this country where a Medicare supplement Plan G or Plan N is less than $130 a month.
 In some places it’s less than $100 a month.
 That’s for full coverage.
 You can spend a year in the hospital and not pay a dime.